meetoseh/backend/docs/db/user_push_tokens.md

 - `platform (text not null)`: one of `ios`, `android`, `generic`
 - `token (text unique not null)`: the expo push token, typically formatted as `ExponentPushToken[xxxxxxxxxxxxxxxxxxxxxx]`
+- `receives_notifications (boolean not null)`: true if this push token should receive notifications of any kind, false if we still beleive it is valid but the user specifically does not want to receive any notifications to this token.
+  This can be thought of as a suppression flag
 - `created_at (real not null)`: when this record was created in seconds since the unix epoch
 - `updated_at (real not null)`: when this record was last updated in seconds